-The following recommendations consider how social work educators can bridge pedagogical gaps for students studying in EMI environments where EMI is mandated and/or a lack of teaching resources prohibits first language instruction.
+The following recommendations consider how social work educators can bridge pedagogical gaps for students studying in EMI environments, where EMI is mandated and/or a lack of teaching resources prohibits first language instruction.
 Recommendations include both pedagogical and structural ones.

-First, is the importance of strengthening language scaffolding.
+The first recommendation is the importance of strengthening language scaffolding.
 Roussel et al. (2017) argued for explicit language instruction within content courses to decrease cognitive load.
 A beginning step is ensuring materials are easily translatable and/or shortening presentations to get rid of non-essential information.
-Just as important is imbedding first language keywords in teaching materials to assist students in understanding terms and concepts in context (Proctor et al., 2007; Salmona-Madriñan, 2014; Wagner, 2018).
-Proctor et al. (2007) suggested introducing keywords, such as social work discipline terms at the beginning of a text or presentation that include translation in the first language.
+Just as important is imbedding first language keywords in teaching materials to assist students in understanding terms and concepts in context (Proctor et al., 2007; Madriñan, 2014; Wagner, 2018).
+Proctor et al. (2007) suggested introducing keywords, such as social work discipline terms, at the beginning of a text or presentation that include translation in the first language.
 In electronic environments, these key terms can be hyperlinked to the first language translation to improve comprehension and decrease cognitive load (Proctor et al., 2007).
 Imbedding first language words also helps to develop culturally competent social work practice through explicitly teaching first language terms that could be used in practice such as confidentiality (Lusk et al., 2014; Sevilla et al., 2018).

 This leads to a second recommendation: a call for structural curriculum change and/or modifications.
 Although limited staffing and resources might influence how social work education is delivered, providing students with practice knowledge in the first language of their clients is imperative for competent practice.
-Thus, at minimum, EMI social work programs should consider providing some or all of practice courses and field seminars in the first language of the country and/or their clients.
+Thus, at minimum, EMI social work programs should consider providing some or all the practice courses and field seminars in the first language of the country and/or their clients.
 Indeed, some first language instruction should be provided in every course throughout the curriculum.
 For example, programs can use dual language instructors when, as in this study, native Arabic speaking faculty were limited.
 Pairing a monolingual English speaking faculty member with a native UAE faculty member or graduate assistant could provide needed linguistic and cultural support.
-Examples include translation of materialsadding key first language terms and concepts to teaching materials cultural guidanceand assistance with class activities such as role-plays, so students could practice in their first language.
+Examples include (a) translation of materials, adding key first language terms and concepts to teaching materials; (b) cultural guidance; and (c) assistance with class activities, such as role-plays, so students could practice in their first language.

 An additional consideration is the alignment of pedagogical strategies with the cultural context to decrease extraneous cognitive load.
 Social work students coming from passive learning environments may be unfamiliar with student-centered pedagogical approaches and expect greater involvement from their instructors.
-This requires more guidance, such as an orientation at the beginning of the semester of expectations, information on course structure, and teaching approaches (AlIssa, 2005; Wagner, 2018).
-Additionally, when implementing course activities, a systematic or more directive approach is often needed for activities such as collaborative or group learning.
+These circumstances require more guidance, such as (a) an orientation of expectations at the beginning of the semester, (b) information on course structure, and (c) teaching approaches (Al-Issa, 2005; Wagner, 2018).
+Additionally, when implementing course activities, a systematic or more directive approach is often needed for activities, such as collaborative or group learning.
 Groupwork examples could include clearly delineating group tasks and assisting groups with assigning roles and tasks for individual members (Baeten et al, 2016).

 Interestingly, collaborative teaching approaches have the potential to reduce cognitive load.
 Kirschner et al. (2018) argued that obtaining information from others during collaboration is different from secondary information that is acquired through traditional instruction.
-It increases the breadth of information available and appears to increase the ability to process new information through distributing elements to be learned among the group thus “reducing the cognitive load on a single working memory” (Kirschner, 2018, p.
+Collaborative teaching increases the breadth of information available and appears to increase the ability to process new information through distributing elements to be learned among the group, thus “reducing the cognitive load on a single working memory” (Kirschner, 2018, p.
 220).